MichielDerhaeg/build-linux/README.md

 This also makes this ``init`` process very suitable to start and manage services as is the case with the very common ``sysvinit`` and the more modern ``systemd``.
-But this isn't strictly necessary and some other process can cary the burden of service supervision, which is the case with the [runit](http://smarden.org/runit/)-like ``init`` that is included with ``busybox``.
+But this isn't strictly necessary and some other process can carry the burden of service supervision, which is the case with the [runit](http://smarden.org/runit/)-like ``init`` that is included with ``busybox``.

 Unless you passed the ``rw`` kernel parameter the root filesystem is mounted as read-only.
 So before we can make changes to our running system we have to remount it as read-write first.
-And before we can do any mounting at all we have to mount the ``proc`` pseudo filesystem that serves as an interface to kernel.
+Before we can do any mounting at all we have to mount the ``proc`` pseudo filesystem that serves as an interface to kernel.
 ```bash
 $ mount -t proc proc /proc